 No, as usual, not only do these two verses not contradict one another, they actually serve to illuminate one another and to explain one another.
 It is imperative, then, that we read the verses just before and just after the James passage to get the whole counsel of God.
-It says this in the New International Version:
+It says this: